terriblefire/tf536/JLCPCB_ORDERING_GUIDE.md

 ---

 ## 🧩 9.
-Additional Notes for TFMSX Users
+Additional Notes for TF536 Users

+- **IDE Interface Options:** The TF536 has two mutually exclusive build options for the IDE interface:
+  - **Unbuffered (Default):** Populate RN5-RN10 with 0Ω resistor networks
+  - **Buffered:** Populate IC4, IC5, IC6 with buffer ICs
+  - ⚠️ **Never populate both!** See `IDE_BUILD_OPTIONS.md` in the docs folder for details.
 - Check the GitHub repo for **firmware**, **build notes**, or **updates**.
-- Some components may need to be hand‑soldered depending on the project.
+- Some components may need to be hand‑soldered depending on your chosen configuration.
 - Refer to the project README for configuration or installation instructions.

 ---